microsoftgraph/microsoft-graph-docs-contrib/concepts/security-ediscovery-appauthsetup.md

 ### Step 4: Set up a service principal

-1. In **Microsoft Entra ID** on the left of the Azure portal, select **Enterprise Applications** and search for your application by name to get the **Object ID** for your application.
+1. On the left pane in the Azure portal, in **Microsoft Entra ID**, select **Enterprise Applications** and search for your application by name to get the **Object ID** for your application.

 ![Screenshot of the enterprise applications page.](images/security-ediscovery-appauthsetup-step4_1.png)

 2. Open a new PowerShell session.
 Install and import the [ExchangeOnlineManagement](https://www.powershellgallery.com/packages/ExchangeOnlineManagement) module using the following cmdlets.
-The Install-Module cmdlet recommends upgrading the package if the module is already installed.
+The `Install-Module` cmdlet recommends upgrading the package if the module is already installed.

     ```powershell
     Install-Module ExchangeOnlineManagement